kiseta/selenium-mocha/README.md

   npm test
   ```
 ## View Mochawesome Report
-Get location from the terminal i.e
+Get location from the terminal window and open it in the brower, for example:
 ```shell
 [mochawesome] Report HTML saved to C:\_git_repos\selenium-mocha\mochawesome-report\mochawesome.html
 ```